-Clicking the rightarrow icon lets you listen to the pronunciation of the headword and all its possible inflections, as well as the words given as examples for the phonemes in the
+Clicking the do icon lets you listen to the pronunciation of the headword and all its possible inflections, as well as the words given as examples for the phonemes in the phonetic transcription, when it is displayed.
+These elements can be pronounced with a North American accent or with a British accent.

-- The displayed phonetic transcription takes into account your national language variety, as defined in theUser panel under Language in your settings.
+- The displayed phonetic transcription takes into account your national language variety, as defined in the User panel under Language in your settings.
 For the American English and Canadian English, Antidote displays the transcription of the word in North American English, and in British English for both varieties of British English. - Your national language variety determines the accent used by default for pronunciation.
-To change it, click the button to the right of the header and choose the desired accent from the English voice drop-down menu. - When phonetic transcription is displayed, Antidote automatically displays the transcription that corresponds to the chosen accent should the word or one of its forms be pronounced differently in North America versus the UK (e.g. advertisement).
+To change it, click the⊜ button to the right of the header and choose the desired accent from the English voice drop-down menu. - When phonetic transcription is displayed, Antidote automatically displays the transcription that corresponds to the chosen accent should the word or one of its forms be pronounced differently in North America versus the UK (e.g. advertisement).